rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/scanner.md

   Laser barcode readers will show a slab for aiming.
 <br /><b>reticle:</b>
   Imager barcode readers will show a reticle for aiming</DESCDETAIL><i>Applicable scanner types: Laser and Imager / Camera</i><br /><i>Default: Device specific</i></td></tr><tr><td class="clsSyntaxCells clsEvenRow"><b>picklistMode:[Value]
-</b></td><td class="clsSyntaxCells clsEvenRow">Allows the imager to decode only the barcode that is directly under the cross-hair / center of the reticle.
+</b></td><td class="clsSyntaxCells clsEvenRow">Allows the imager to decode only the barcode that is directly under the cross-hair on Android & center of the reticle on WM/CE.
 This feature is most useful in applications where multiple barcodes may appear in the field of view during a decode session and only one of them is targeted for decode.
 When enabled picklistMode will override aimMode if no aiming is chosen and use aimMode:reticle.
 This mode will also interact with viewfinderMode, see the EMDK for C help file for more information.
 Enabling picklist mode may adversely affect overall decoding performance.
 <DESCDETAIL>
 <br /><b>Possible values:</b>
 <br /><b>disabled:</b>